ppanero/docs-invenio-rdm/docs/reference/metadata.md

 ### Enabled (1)

-The enabled field, determine if the record is a metadata-only records or if files are associated.
+This field, determine if the record is a metadata-only records or if it has associated files.

 Example: